More joy, less waste: Tips for the holidays in Chicago

 Garbage and recycling will not be picked up on December 26 and January 2.
 Check your collection schedule to find out if your service will be affected.

 Donate your packing materials: If you can’t reuse your packing materials EcoShip can.
 EcoShip is a Chicago nonprofit that collects packing materials in reusable condition and gives them to individuals and small businesses, including paper shred and soft plastic bags which are big no-nos for our Blue Carts.
-EcoShip has 10 collection points across the city and Chicago-land area.
+EcoShip has over a dozen collection points across the city and Chicago-land area.
 Be sure to check their list of accepted items before dropping off.

 What about excess plastic bags?
 Plastic bags that aren’t reusable can be dropped off at local retailers that provide access to free recycling programs, such as Target, Best Buy, Walmart, Walgreens, Mariano’s and Jewel.
 Look for plastic bag recycling bins located near the front doors.